KayceeT2/WeatherApp/README.md

 ## What You'll Learn

-You will about Dark Mode and Vector Assets, Protocols & The Delegate Design Pattern, Understanding APIs and URL Parameters, and much more.
+You will learn about Dark Mode and Vector Assets, Protocols & The Delegate Design Pattern, Understanding APIs and URL Parameters, and much more.

 >This is a project from the iCodeLife iOS 15 & Swift Course, check out the full course at [www.icodelife.com/courses](https://www.icodelife.com/courses)